 In presentations Ade describes how a couple of physiotherapists spotted him in a supermarket and asked if he’d like to go to the Junior Wheelchair Games.
 Ade was so inspired by the players he met that the wheelchair ceased to be an obstacle to sport.

 He also talks about being motivated by his parents’ ambition in bringing him to England and opening up new possibilities.
 It taught him not to accept unnecessary boundaries.

-Away from competitive sport Ade has worked as a TV presenter, reporter and film maker for Channel 4 and the BBC.
-He also appears in the famous network idents.
+Away from competitive sport Ade has worked as a TV presenter, reporter and film maker for Channel 4, in particular their Unreported World series, and the BBC.
+He’s also appeared in the famous BBC network idents, and has turned his talents to acting in TV and film.
 He is a patron for the Association of Wheelchair Children, Whizz-Kidz and Scope.

 © Copyright 2019 JLA.
 All rights reserved.